 Afterwards, follow this pedestrian heaven along the waterfront, you will come to Split’s Marina.
 With its panoramic sea views, it is the ideal spot to admire the yachts and boats.

 Pack a picnic for Marjan Park

-We entered the park from Split harbour and ascended the shady steps up the hill into Marjan Park.
+From Split harbour you can climb the 170 shady steps up the hill into Marjan Park.
 Lush with pine and Cyprus trees, Marjan Park offers hiking trails, a small playground and a botanical garden.

-There is also a viewpoint where you can get sweeping views over the city of Split.
-A perfect picnic spot!
+Marjan Park also has one of the best viewpoints in Split.
+You can get sweeping views over the city of Split.
+Plus, it’s a perfect picnic spot!